RobertZetterlund/intro-to-ai/assignment7/report.md

         return np.roll(data,steps,axis = 0)
 ```

-When trying this, by shifting all the images in the validation dataset 3 pixels to the right, we indeed get that the convolutional network from question 4a performs much better than the fully connected network from question 2a.
+When shifting all the images in the validation dataset 3 pixels to the right, we indeed get that the convolutional network from question 4a performs much better than the fully connected network from question 2a.

 - Convolutional network: 90.1 % accuracy
 - Fully connected network 57.1 % accuracy